How do we rate share-trading platforms?

-The brokerage fee (sometimes called the commission) can depend on how often you trade each month, how much you spend per trade and which country the stocks you’re buying are from.
+Broker fee structures, or how commission is worked out, differs across the board — it can depend on how often you trade each month, how much you spend per trade and which country the stocks you’re buying are from.

-Finally, we’ve compared the foreign exchange fee for buying overseas stocks and factored that into our scoring.
+Finally, we’ve compared the foreign exchange fee for buying overseas stocks and the phone dealing fee, if you choose to trade over the phone and factored these into our scoring.

 How do we decide which features are more important?

 For our star ratings, each factor in our scoring methodology is weighted to ensure that the scores reflect what’s important to you.
 This is based on user and market research.

 For instance, whether the platform has a desktop app is less important than whether it charges a hefty inactivity fee.

 How do we choose our “best” trading platforms?

 Our top picks are displayed across our investing and share-dealing content and feature four investing platforms that scored well across the board, have stand-out features and are among partner brands we work with.

 Here are some of the factors we’ve looked at for some of our categories: